-- (1) The President has the functions conferred on the President under this Act or any other Act. - (2) The functions of the President include - (a) participating as a member of the Tribunal; and - (b) having primary responsibility for the administration of the Tribunal; and - (c) managing the business of the Tribunal, including by ensuring that the Tribunal operates efficiently and effectively and continually improves the way in which it

-- performs its functions and exercises its powers; and - (d) providing leadership and guidance to the Tribunal and engendering cohesiveness and collaboration amongst the members and staff of the Tribunal; and - (e) giving directions about the practices and procedures to be followed by the Tribunal; and - (f) developing and implementing performance standards and setting benchmarks for the Tribunal; and - (g) being responsible for promoting the training, education and professional development of members of the Tribunal; and - (h) overseeing the proper use of the resources of the Tribunal; and - (i) providing advice about - (i) the membership of the Tribunal; and - (ii) the operations and activities of the Tribunal. - (3) Without limiting subsections (1) and (2), the President, or the Acting President, has, if appointed before the establishment day, the following functions before the commencement day:
+- (1) The President has the functions conferred on the President under this Act or any other Act. - (2) The functions of the President include - (a) participating as a member of the Tribunal; and - (b) having primary responsibility for the administration of the Tribunal; and - (c) managing the business of the Tribunal, including by ensuring that the Tribunal operates efficiently and effectively and continually improves the way in which it s.
+14 Ι Part 3 - Membership and Staff of Tribunal performs its functions and exercises its powers; and (d) providing leadership and guidance to the Tribunal and engendering cohesiveness and collaboration amongst the members and staff of the Tribunal; and (e) giving directions about the practices and procedures to be followed by the Tribunal; and (f) developing and implementing performance standards and setting benchmarks for the Tribunal; and (g) being responsible for promoting the training, education and professional development of members of the Tribunal; and (h) overseeing the proper use of the resources of the Tribunal; and (i) providing advice about - (i) the membership of the Tribunal; and (ii) the operations and activities of the Tribunal.
+Presid appoin ut limiting subsections (1) and (2), the ent, or the Acting President, has, if nted before the establishment day, the ving functions before the commencement